 All admission requirements will be reviewed holistically to assess the potential of the applicant.
-Typically, the successful applicant would have a bachelor's degree in a discipline closely related to environmental science, and submit three letters of reference from supporting professionals or faculty in related fields who can serve as judges of the applicant's competence and commitment and a personal statement explaining the applicant's motivation for pursuing the M.S. in Environmental Science and his or her qualifications and preparation for graduate study.
+Typically, the successful applicant will have a bachelor's degree in a discipline closely related to environmental science.
+We strongly encourage applicants to contact Environmental Science faculty for research opportunities.

 Each student must complete at least 30 hours including: